 Click Finish and save to create the connection between your Excel files.
 Sheetgo will now start transferring the data.

-The data is transferred
+Your data is transferred

-Sheetgo creates the connection.
+As you can see, Sheetgo now creates the connection.

 Click on Workflow to see how your files are connected.